JvanDooren/Robotis_Mini_ROS/README.md

 * Basic software Setup
 	* Control dynamixel servos using OpenCM9.04
 		* trying 3 different libraries from Robotis:
-			* ❌ Dynamixel2Arduino: really easy and straight-forward but maybe not complex enough
 			* ✔️ DynamixelWorkbench: more complicated but has built-in XL320.msg for ROS which is a great thing for later
-			* ❌ DynamixelSDK: This is some complex stuff, I want to stay away from that if I can hahaha
 	* Implement ROS on OpenCM9.04
 		* publish all info from servos✔️,IMU,raspberry
 		* subcribe to get positions for servos